envelope-zero/standalone/docs/upgrading.md

 # Upgrading

-This document describes breaking changes and manual actions required on major upgrades.
+This document describes the actions you need to take if an update requires manual actions.

 ## v1.1.0 to v2.0.0